wadesalazar/open-vds/docker/README.md

 ```
 Hack away!!!
 Its a good idea to clone your OpenVDS repository from your local Windows projects into the work dir for performance reasons.

+There is also a script copied to the root folder '/' called 'build_and_install_openvds.sh'.
+This script will clone, build and install openvds to '/open-vds-install'.